Raku/doc/README.md

 An HTML version of this documentation can be found at [https://docs.raku.org/](https://docs.raku.org/).
+That site is updated from the main branch here frequently (but not continuously).

 This is currently the recommended way to consume the documentation.
 The tooling to build and run this site is [available on github](https://github.com/Raku/doc-website).